mbevand/excess-deaths/README.md

 We add up these differences to calculate the final cumulative excess deaths per capita.

 Then we perform age-adjustment.
-First we determine by how much the IFR of COVID-19 increases with each year of age.
+Firstly we determine by how much the IFR of COVID-19 increases with each year of age.
 As per [O’Driscoll et al.: Age-specific mortality and immunity patterns of SARS-CoV-2](https://www.nature.com/articles/s41586-020-2918-0), in [Supplementary information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2918-0/MediaObjects/41586_2020_2918_MOESM1_ESM.pdf) (table S3):

 * IFR for ages 30-34 = 0.024%